oliverlloyd/jmeter-ec2/README.txt

 JMeter ec2 Script
 -----------------------------

 This shell script will allow you to run your local JMeter jmx files using Amazon's EC2 service.
-It will dynamically install Java and Apache JMeter (2.5.1) using
+It will dynamically install Java and Apache JMeter
-SUSE Linux AMIs, and it will run your test over as many instances as you wish (or are allowed to create by Amazon - the default is 20) automatically ajusting the test parameters to evenly distribute the load.
-The script will collate the results from each host in real time and display the output of the Generate Summary Results listener as the test is running (both per individual host and an agregated view across all hosts).
-Once execution is complete it will download each host's jtl file and collate them all together to give a single jtl file that can be viewed using the usual
+(2.5.1) using SUSE Linux AMIs, and it will run your test over as many instances as you wish (or are allowed to create by Amazon - the default is 20) automatically ajusting the test parameters to evenly distribute the load.
+It will collate the results from each host in real time and display the output of the Generate Summary Results listener as the test is running (both per individual host and an agregated view across all hosts).
+Once execution is complete it will download each host's jtl file and collate them all together to give a single jtl file that can be viewed using the usual JMeter listeners.
-JMeter listeners.

 TO DO:
-This project is in development.
-The following features are pending.
 -- Accept jmx filename as a parameter (not requiring that it be named the same as the directory) -- Accept a list of hosts instead of launching new ones - useful for repetative testing and custom AMIs -- Accept a list of elastic IPs to be assigned to new hosts